ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 - Ensure your autopilot has at least 2 MB of flash and 70 kB of memory.
 High powered autopilots like the Hex Cube Orange and HolyBro Durandal will certainly work well but check the specifications of your :ref:`autopilot <common-autopilots>`.
 - Set :ref:`SCR_ENABLE <SCR_ENABLE>` to 1 to enable scripting (refresh or reboot to see all ``SCR_`` parameters).
-- Upload scripts (files with extension .lua) to the autopilot's SD card's ``APM/scripts`` folder (if this folder does not exist please create it).
+- Upload scripts (files with extension .lua) to the autopilot's SD card's ``APM/scripts`` folder (if this folder does not exist please create it. set SCR_ENABLE to 1 and reboot.).
 If using Mission Planner this can be done using MAVFTP.
 If using a simulator the ``scripts`` folder is in the directory the simulator was started from.

   .. image:: ../../../images/scripting-MP-mavftp.png
       :target: ../_images/scripting-MP-mavftp.png